 God sent the angels to shepherds- ordinary men doing menial lowly work.
 He sent them to people who were quietly going about their work.
 History tells us that the shepherds were more like social outcasts.
 Yet God chose to announce the birth of His son to them.

-What an amazing inspiration of joy!
-I don’t know about you but I sure can relate to the shepherds.
-I’m just an ordinary girl going about my menial work as a wife and mom day in and day out but God sent His son for me.
+What an incredible inspiration of joy!
+I don’t know about you, but I sure can relate to the shepherds.
+I’m just an ordinary girl going about my menial work as a wife and mom day in and day out, but God sent His son for me.
 He loved me enough to make a way for a relationship with me, a relationship that brings joy.

 The gift of joy is our light to the world, just as the angels lit up the sky as they brought their message of joy.

 Jesus didn’t just come to this earth to interact with the people of that time.
 He came for future generations.
 He came to bring everlasting joy!
 The angel said great joy because the joy wouldn’t stop with his immediate family.
 It would reach through the ages to the rich and poor alike.

 Both the important and insignificant have access to this joy.

 Gods sent word of this joy in many ways, too.
 He sent the angels to the shepherds, a star to the Wiseman, and the Wisemen to the king.
 God used nature, the supernatural, and people to spread the word.
 Today it is the same.
 God inspires joy within those who walk with him supernaturally through nature and other people as He reveals His goodness to us.

 The shepherds were quiet and waiting all those years ago.
 They were diligently living out their calling.
 They were watching and waiting expectantly for the night to be over.
 Little did they know that joy would burst onto the scene and end the dark time of God’s silence.

 It took days for me to wrestle with finding joy this Christmas amid the darkness of the motherhood season I find myself in.
 But I’m so very grateful that joy isn’t circumstantial.
 I don’t even have to try to force it or pretend to have it.